shopware/docs/products/extensions/b2b-suite/guides/storefront/ajax-panel.md

 ### TriggerReload

-Sometimes change in one panel needs to trigger reload in another panel.
+Sometimes a change in one panel needs to trigger reload in another panel.
 This might be the case if you are editing in a dialog and displaying a grid behind it.
-In this case you can just trigger reload on other panel id's, just like that:
+In this case, you can just trigger reload on other panel id's, just like that:

 ```html
 <div class="b2b--ajax-panel" data-url="{{ path('frontend.b2b.b2bcontact.grid') }}" data-id="grid">